Frequently Asked Questions

 The library will not be responsible for any information (i.e. credit card) that is compromised, or for any damage caused to your hardware or software due to security issues or consequences caused by viruses, hacking, or library systems.

-Library staff members can place holds on items for you or you may place holds through the Library Catalog using your account.
-You will need a valid library card and a #PIN number.
+Library staff members can place holds on items for you or you may place holds through the online Library Catalog using your account.
+You will need a valid library card and a PIN.
 Holds may be placed on any circulating items owned by the Arkansas River Valley Regional Library System.
 There is no fee for placing holds.

-When accessing your account, logging into Overdrive downloadable audiobooks, or using the public access computers, you will be prompted for a PIN #.
-Your PIN number is a four digit number that is assigned to you at the circulation desk.
-You must contact the desk for verification of that number or to change it.
+While accessing your account online, downloading materials, or using the public access computers, you will be prompted for a PIN.
+Your PIN is a four-digit number that is assigned to you when you get your library card.
+You must contact your local library for verification of that number or to change it.

 Have questions or need assistance?
 Let us help you find what you need.